fablabbcn/mdef-docs/docs/2023-24/index.md

 ## Recommendations

+**Be supportive.** :fontawesome-solid-heart:{ .icon-padding-left .icon-color .heart }

-**Be supportive.** Encourage and support your fellow students.
+Encourage and support your fellow students.
 No one here is looking for your criticism, cynicism, advice, or judgment.
 (We can get those things on the rest of the Internet).

+**Share generously.** :fontawesome-solid-handshake-angle:{ .icon-padding-left .icon-color .share }

-**Share generously.** Your stories and experiences may be exactly what another student needs to hear today to solve a problem or seize an opportunity.
+Your stories and experiences may be exactly what another student needs to hear today to solve a problem or seize an opportunity.

+**Be constructive.** :fontawesome-solid-wrench:{ .icon-padding-left .icon-color .turn }

-**Be constructive.** We're here to push each other forward and lift each other up.
+We're here to push each other forward and lift each other up.
 Find ways to help each other think bigger, reframe challenges, and stay curious.

-**Don't spam, promote, or troll.** The program exists to help you learn.
+**Don't spam, promote, or troll.** :fontawesome-solid-meteor:{ .icon-padding-left .icon-color .meteor }

+The program exists to help you learn.
 It's not a place to spam, promote, or bully anyone else.

-**Keep an open mind.** Yep, this isn't your average University course - you wouldn't be here if it was.
+**Keep an open mind.** :fontawesome-solid-brain:{ .icon-padding-left .icon-color .brain }

+Yep, this isn't your average University course - you wouldn't be here if it was.
 You are encouraged at all times to keep your mind open and flexible.
 Embrace change, embrace the unusual - and trust the process.